sroecker/LLM_AppDev-HandsOn/README.md

 You can set the Ollama server via the environment variable `OLLAMA_HOST`, the default is `localhost`.

-NOTE: It would be much better to generate the embeddings with the ollama service, this is not yet supported in llamaindex though.
+NOTE: It would be much better to generate the embeddings with the ollama service, this is not yet supported in LlamaIndex though.

-## OpenShift
+### OpenShift

 Create a new project (namespace) for your workshop and deploy the ollama service in it: